A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Introduction

-In particular, in this paper, we \begin{itemize} \item show how the functions computed by GNNs can be directly integrated as components into an RBN model, \item introduce two concrete implementations of this integration: by compilation into native RBN code and by interfacing to an external GNN tool, \item develop a method for \emph{maximum a-posteriori (MAP)} inference on our GNN-RBN models, \item demonstrate the usefulness and versatility of the resulting framework by applications to two very different graph learning and inference tasks: \begin{itemize} \item the standard machine learning node classification task under homophilic and heterophilic label distributions, \item a novel type of multi-objective optimization tasks representing planning problems in network domains. \end{itemize}
+\item develop a tight integration between GNNs and RBNs, based on two key insights: \begin{itemize} \item Semantic compatibility: functions computed by GNNs are semantically equivalent to conditional probability factors that are the building blocks of RBN models. \item Syntactic representability: GNN functions can be directly encoded in the native RBN representation language. \end{itemize} \item provide two concrete implementations of this integration within the \emph{Primula} RBN software: by compilation into native RBN code and by interfacing to an external GNN tool,

+\item develop a method for \emph{maximum a-posteriori (MAP)} inference on our GNN-RBN models, \item demonstrate the usefulness and versatility of the resulting framework by applications to two very different graph learning and inference tasks: \begin{itemize} \item the standard machine learning node classification task under homophilic and heterophilic label distributions, \item a novel type of multi-objective optimization tasks representing planning problems in network domains. \end{itemize}

 \end{itemize}